How to Use the IAQP: A Streamlined Approach Based on the New ASHRAE 62.1 User’s Manual and Addendum aa

 Step 4 – Mass Balance Analysis

 The final step is to apply the data confirmed in the previous steps to the mass balance analysis for all the zones served by the HVAC system.
-T
+The mass balance analysis is used to calculate the minimum outdoor air volume such that the Design Limits for all Design Compounds are not exceeded.